 Key financial concepts covered in this course include:

 - Management Control Structure

-You will learn methods for determining the full cost of delivering health care, examine fixed costs, variable costs, total cost, as well as when differential costs should be used rather than full costs.
+You will learn methods for determining the full cost of delivering health care, examine fixed costs, variable costs, direct costs, indirect, as well as when differential costs should be used rather than full costs.

 Objectives & Highlights

 Within a learning environment that will facilitate career growth, you will develop an understanding in the following critical areas:

 - The practical application of cost accounting and management control concepts in health care